 from this time forth and forevermore.

-We know that those days are not far off, not only because Jesus says that he is coming soon, but because the times of the Gentiles are now over.
-Before then, difficult times are prophesied, for Jew and Gentile.
-This is what God says concerning Jerusalem through the prophet Zechariah:
+We know that those days are not far off, not only because Jesus says that he is coming soon, but because the times of Gentile rule of the city are now over.
+Before then, difficult times are prophesied, for both Jew and Gentile.
+This is what God says through the prophet Zechariah concerning Jerusalem:

 Thus declares Yahweh, who stretched out the heavens and founded the earth, and formed the spirit of man within him: “Behold, I am about to make Jerusalem a cup of staggering to all the surrounding peoples.
 Judah as well as Jerusalem will come under siege.
 On that day I will make Jerusalem a heavy stone for all the peoples.
 All who lift it will surely hurt themselves, and all the nations of the earth will gather against it.
 On that day, declares Yahweh, I will strike every horse with panic, and its rider with madness.
-But for the sake of the house of Judah I will keep my eyes open, when I strike every horse of the peoples with blindness.
-Then the clans of Judah will say to themselves, ‘The inhabitants of Jerusalem have strength through Yahweh of hosts, their God.’ ”
+But for the sake of the house of Judah I will keep my eyes open, when I strike every horse of the peoples with blindness.”

 The Jewish people in the land of Israel will be under siege.
 Jerusalem will be captured, its houses plundered and its women raped.
 Half the population will be forced to leave the city, and for forty-two months it will be given over to the nations once more.
 Only after these things have taken place will the Lord appear from heaven and fight against the nations gathered against him.